luistripa/sat24-image-scrapper/README.md

 # Sat24-image-scrapper

-A simple python script to extract Sat24 satellite images of Europe's weather.
+A simple python script to extract Sat24 satellite images of Africa, Europe and Oceania's weather.

 The images will have a 15 minute refresh interval.
+You have to update the images by hand.
+Refer to `Controls`.

 ## Requirements
     numpy (tested on version 1.19.1)